CMSgov/beneficiary-fhir-data/rfcs/0007-filtering.md

 ### Proposed Solution: Detailed Design
 [Proposed Solution: Detailed Design]: #proposed-solution-detailed-design

+The BFD_FIELD_SELECTION header enables this feature.
+A value of **ALL** is current behavior, will be the default (if header is missing) and indicates to return all EOB fields.
+A value of **AB2D_VERSION1** indicates return only the fields specified in this proposal.
+By using an enumerated type instead of a boolean, this allows for different results to be specified in the future should the need arise and for different consumers to have specific field selections encoded.

 The BeanUtils library can be utilized for transforming properties

 ```